-9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment? □ Pet Shop □ Rescue organisation or shelter ☑ Unsure 10.
-Who should be responsible for bearing the cost of that assessment? □ Pet Shop □ Rescue organisation or shelter ☑ Unsure 11.
-Who should be responsible for carrying out the health and behaviour assessment? ☐ Veterinarian ☐ Dog behaviouralist ☐ Dog trainers ☐ Other - please specify: Questions - Veterinarians 12.
-What aspects of a dog's health and behaviour should be assessed by a veterinarian?
-Physical health Temperament Response to adverse situations (noise etc.) Ability to be trained Interaction with other animals Other - please specify: 13.
-What would this cost?
+Rescue Organisations and Shelters 9.
+Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment? ☑ Pet Shop ☑ Rescue organisation or shelter ☐ Unsure 10.
+Who should be responsible for bearing the cost of that assessment? ☑ Pet Shop ☑ Rescue organisation or shelter ☐ Unsure 11.
+Who should be responsible for carrying out the health and behaviour assessment?
+Veterinarian Dog behaviourist Dog trainers Other - please specify: Unsure The number of veterinarians qualified to assess canine behaviour as a specialty is very limited.
+What criteria qualify a person to be a trained 'dog behaviourist'?
+There needs to be a list of 'authorised assessors' that meet specific criteria approved by government.
+This requires resources.
+Questions - Veterinarians 12.
+What aspects of a dog's health and behaviour should be assessed by a veterinarian? ☑ Physical health It is not realistic for Veterinarians to assess behaviour in a short consultation period.
+Veterinarians should be responsible for a full health check only.
+Temperament, trainability, interactions with people and other animals can only be assessed by observation and interaction with the animal over a period of time. ☐ Temperament

+□ Response to adverse situations (noise etc.) □ Ability to be trained □ Interaction with other animals □ Other - please specify: 13.
+What would this cost? ????????